pirocorp/Notes/TSQL.md

 | 1  |  Theory  |   6.00    |
 | 2  | Practice |    100    |

+- III.V NF (BCNF)
+    - All from III NF.
+    - If A -> B, A must be super-key

 ## Types of joins

 ![Types of Joins](T-SQL%20Joins.png "Types of Joins")